People

 • PhD, Social Ecology (Environmental Studies), Yale University

-• BS, Materials Science and Engineering, University of Illinois at Urbana-Champaign
+• BS, Materials Science and Engineering, University of Illinois Urbana-Champaign

 Contact